+The countries have strong people-to-people links and New Zealand has a small Czech community.
 Bohemians, Moravians and Slovaks first came to New Zealand through Australia and Tahiti in the 1860s.
 More recent migration followed the suppression of "The Prague Spring" in 1968.
 While the Czech community in New Zealand is small, it has featured a number of prominent individuals, notably the late Fred Turnovsky ONZ, OBE (1916-1994), a well-known Wellington businessman who was influential in the development of music in New Zealand.
-There is also a small community of New Zealanders in the Czech Republic, where a number of New Zealand soldiers who fell in World War Two are buried in Commonwealth War Graves.Between the Czech Republic.
+There is also a small community of New Zealanders in the Czech Republic.
+A number of New Zealand soldiers who fell in World War Two are also buried in Commonwealth War Graves in the Czech Republic.

 Land Area: 78,866 sq km

-Population: 10.5 million (2012)
+Population: 10.5 million (January 2014)

 Capital City: Prague (Praha)

 National government: Centre-left coalition government of CSSD (Social Democrats), ANO and Christian Democrats

 National legislature: Bicameral; Lower House Chamber of Deputies - 200 members; Senate - 81 members

 Head of Government: Prime Minister Bohuslav Sobotka